davidpots/fireflygrove/README.md

 - Write a blog post about why I built the site
 - fit text for the hero h1 (and paragraph?)
 - think about a top-player design that retains branding, has external links (if they exist), and a much smaller player
+- better organize the CSS
+- better organize the jQuery